alexpetralia/mbta_django/README.md

 * **Messaging library**: Kombu
 * **Process manager:** Supervisor
 * **CSS framework:** Bootstrap 3
-* **JS animations framework:** jquery.js
+* **JS animations/AJAX framework:** jquery.js
 * **JS plotting framework:** plotly.js

 ### To do

 **Critical**
+* optimize SQL queries
+* add Ajax calls every 10s
-* memcached for redundant queries (https://docs.djangoproject.com/en/1.9/topics/cache/#memcached)
+* fix responsiveness for mobile
 * pandas groupby only within 1 week timeframe.. "an average week"
-* slow performance profiling
-* webapp load testing
+* fix shifting navbar.. it has to do with navbar css

 **Follow-up**
-* fix responsiveness
-* fix shifting navbar
 * jquery only 1 plot at a time
-* Ajax refreshes every 10 seconds
+* load testing
-* apiStatus should be using a message queue Publisher/Subscriber model (Kombu) or websockets instead of postgres
+* apiStatus should be using a message queue Publisher/Subscriber model (Kombu) or Unix socket instead of postgres
+* add more routes?

 ### License